Spouse Exemption for Inheritance Tax: A Guide for UK Families

 Exemptions and Reliefs Available

-Understanding the various exemptions and reliefs available is crucial for minimizing Inheritance Tax.
-Besides the spouse exemption, there are other significant reliefs that can reduce the tax burden on your estate.
+Understanding the various exemptions and reliefs available is crucial for reducing Inheritance Tax.
+Besides the spouse exemption, there are other significant reliefs that can help reduce the tax burden on your estate.

 Main Residence Nil Rate Band